UPPMAX/programming_formalisms_intro/doc/startup.md

 ---

 On this page choose a project name, e.g. ``planets-<username>``
-  - the name there so there are noe clahes when you collaborate and fork other repositories)
+  - the name there so there are no clashes when/if you collaborate and fork other repositories)

 For the sake of this exercise **do select** "Initialize this repository with a README"